 Steps to Effectively Build Your Brand

 Coca-Cola, Nike, Disney.
 What do these names have in common?
 They are some of the world’s most iconic brands.
 In fact, you probably have some sort of emotional attachment or connotation with each of these names.
-As an independent professional and brand building, the brand may not be the first thing you think of when considering how you run your business, but the brand is just as important for you as it is for these well-known companies.
+As an independent professional and brand builder, the brand may not be the first thing you think of when considering how you run your business, but the brand is just as important for you as it is for these well-known companies.

 What is your brand?

 A brand is how you present your business, how you interact with clients, the final product you deliver, and the way in which you deliver it.
 Strong brands are clear about what sets them apart from their competition, have an associated value proposition that they consistently execute, and deliver quantifiable value or results.
 A well-crafted brand can give you a competitive advantage, helping bring in both new and continued business.